GabrielRJn/Car_sales/README.md

 <img width="352" alt="image" src="https://user-images.githubusercontent.com/88378835/187122441-154760d7-1c2d-4610-b5d3-4f743961ba5b.png">

-2.The code is ok to run
+2.The code is now ok to run

 When you exit from the menu options, you should see this message: